simplesamlphp/simplesamlphp-module-webauthn/README.md

 `use_database`
 :    This parameter determines if the database will be used to check whether to trigger second factor authentication or use the "attrib_toggle" instead.
 Default value of this attribute is true.

+`use_inflow_registration`
+:    Optional parameter which determines whether you will be able to register and manage tokens while authenticating or you want to use the standalone registration page for these purposes.
+If set to false => standalone registration page, if false => inflow registration.
+If this parameter is not explicitly set, the value is considered to be true.

 User Experience / Workflow
 --------------------------
 Users for which WebAuthn is enabled cannot continue without a FIDO2 token.
 The